The value of your investments and the income from them may go down as well as up, and you could get back less than you invested.

 Our effectiveness in combatting modern slavery in our business and supply chains

-An internal working group meets to consider and assess the steps we have taken.
-It also looks to identify any further measures we can take, to help detect and prevent modern slavery in our business and supply chains and review the effectiveness of our approach.
-We will continue to review our policies, procedures, and processes, and engage with our suppliers to develop our approach to combatting modern slavery.
+Key stakeholders meet to review and assess the steps we have taken to combat modern slavery in our business and supply chains.
+We look to identify any further measures we can take to help detect and prevent modern slavery and enhance the effectiveness of our approach.
+We will continue to review our policies, procedures, and processes within our overall culture and governance framework.

 Our commitment to anti-modern slavery

-In addition to working pro-actively to combat anti-modern slavery in our business and supply chain, during the year, the internal working group resolved to voluntarily publish the statement for the previous financial year to the government’s newly introduced Modern Slavery Statement Registry.
+In addition to working proactively to combat anti-modern slavery in our business and supply chain, as with previous years we will voluntarily publish this statement to the government’s Modern Slavery Statement Registry.

 7IM is a limited liability partnership and this statement has been approved by 7IM’s members in accordance with its governance procedures.